zogzog/cubicweb/doc/book/en/admin/instance-config.rst

 Configure an instance
 =====================

-On a Unix system, the instances are usually stored in the directory :file:`/etc/cubicweb.d/`.
-During development, the :file:`~/etc/cubicweb.d/` directory is looked up, as well as the paths in :envvar:`CW_INSTANCES_DIR` environment variable.

 While creating an instance, a configuration file is generated in::

     $ (CW_INSTANCES_DIR) / <instance> / <configuration name>.conf